1. The Ungrateful Guinea Pig

 I nodded, “Yeah.
 That’s right.
 Let’s not be the seventh.”

-I retrieved my lever action and my bandolier of .45-70 and exited onto the front porch.
-I looked to my right at the seven heaps that had been my neighbors’ homes.
+I retrieved my lever action Winchester Model 1886 and my bandolier of .45-70 ammunition.
+I exited onto the front porch and looked to my right.
+I frowned at the heaps that had been my neighbors’ homes.
 “Six,” I muttered to myself and chambered a round.

 “Still using that antique, huh?”